Understanding Periodized Rehab & Load Management for Better Recovery

 - Range of motion work that respects tissue healing stages

-A principle we follow is that loading should generally increase by no more than 10-15% per week for most individuals.
+A principle we follow is that loading should generally increase by no more than 10-15%, sometimes upward of 50%, per week for most individuals.
 This allows for adaptation while minimizing the risk of overload.

 Monitoring and Adjusting Load During Rehabilitation